Pack of 6 seed bombs of aromatic herbs

 Coriandrum sativum L. Umbelíferas

 It should be sown in spring or summer.
 It’s a very easy plant to grow at home.
 The germination time is between 3 and 6 weeks.
 It’s cold-resistant, but should be grown in the sun.
 It needs a lot of light.
 It can also be grown indoors throughout the year, providing plenty of sunshine and a temperature of around 18°C. Water sparingly, it doesn’t tolerate waterlogging.
 It’s not very demanding in nutrients.
 Place it on a loose substrate.
-Use mature compost or humus; it doesn’t like fresh compost.
+Use mature substrate or humus; it doesn’t like fresh substrate.
 It’s recommended to harvest early in the morning on cloudy days.

 OREGANO